 2) For youth experiencing unsheltered homelessness, strategies to increase availability of housing and services include all of the items outlined above, giving youth options which are accessible and specifically targeted to their needs, partnering with providers which are experienced and knowledgeable in youth outreach and engagement strategies, housing services for homeless LGBTQ youth and the use of RRH with youth.
-In addition, the county HHS office assisted the CoC's outreach to and collaboration with the school districts throughout the county, offering Coordinated Entry presentations to all faculty and staff in each district.
-This will facilitate referrals to appropriate prevention, shelter and supportive housing projects and services.
+In addition, the county HHS office assisted the CoC's outreach to and collaboration with the school districts throughout the county will serve to make referrals to appropriate prevention, shelter and supportive housing projects and services.
 All of the strategies/resources outlined in sections 1 and 2 of this response serve to offer alternatives to unsheltered homelessness as well as outreach to identify and bring youth into housing as quickly as possible.
-For both shelterd and unsheltered, the CoC also increased inventory by adding 4 youth-specific PSH beds.